anchore/sbom-examples/README.md

 The runtime SBOM can help us understand when our application contains security vulnerabilities.
 It can give us insight into what we've changed in our running deployment vs what we received from our vendor.
-It can also give us insight into understnading how old our application and depdnecies are.
+It can also give us insight into understanding how old our application and dependencies are.

 ## How can I make an SBOM?